 LinkedIn is not a set-it-and-forget-it magic carpet ride to a new job.

-For an effective LinkedIn experience, you'll need to spend time developing your Profile, building your Connections, and actively participating on LinkedIn at least 15 to 30 minutes a day, more if you are currently unemployed.
+For an effective LinkedIn experience, you'll need to spend time carefully developing your Profile, building your connections, and actively participating on LinkedIn at least 15 to 30 minutes a day -- longer if you are currently unemployed.